-Ethylene can be catalytically converted into ethylene oxide with high selectivity over supported silver catalysts.
+Ethylene can be converted into ethylene oxide with high selectivity over supported silver catalysts.
 The first commercial ethylene oxide production can be traced to Lefort's process in 1937 (Satterfield, 1991).
 Typically, a unique support for silver catalysts is alpha-alumina ( $\alpha$ -Al2O3).
 Low-surface-area (LSA) $\alpha$ -Al2O3, possessing the surface area less than 1 m/g, was commercially widely used as silver catalyst support.
 Unfortunately, this support showed poor silver dispersion, which provided relatively low yield of ethylene oxide (Matar et al., 1989).
-Interestingly, the addition of few ppms of chloride to gaseous reactant as moderator in the form of chlorine-containing hydrocarbon species, such as dichloroethane $(C_2H_4Cl_2)$ and vinyl chloride $(C_2H_3Cl)$ , has been reported to significantly increase the selectivity for ethylene oxide by 15-20%, but at the same time, decrease the rates of ethylene oxide and carbon dioxide formation (Law and Chitwood, 1942; Campbell and Paffett, 1984; Tan et al., 1986; Yeung et al., 1998).
-The mechanism of chloride moderator is still in question that it has been attributed to geometric (Campbell and Paffett, 1984; Campbell and Koel, 1985; Campbell, 1986), electronic (Tan et al., 1986; Lambert et al., 2003), or both effects.
-Moreover, some previous research found that the alkali and transition metals, such as Cs and Cu, also provided the improvement of selectivity for ethylene oxide (Iwakura, 1985; Bhasin, 1990).
+Interestingly, the addition of few ppms of chloride to gaseous reactant as moderator in the form of chlorine-containing hydrocarbon species, such as dichloroethane $(C_2H_4Cl_2)$ and vinyl chloride ( $C_2H_3Cl$ ), has been reported to significantly increase the selectivity for ethylene oxide by 15-20%, but at the same time, decrease thwe rates of ethylene oxide and carbon dioxide formation (Law et al., 1942; Campbell et at., 1984; Tan et al., 1986; and Yeung et al., 1998).
+The mechanism of chloride moderator is still in question that it has been attributed to geometric (Campbell et al., 1984; Campbell et al., 1985; and Campbell et al., 1986), electronic (Tan et al., 1986; and Lambert et al., 2003), or both effects.
+Moreover, some previous research found that the alkali and transition metals, such as Cs and Cu, also provided the improvement of selectivity for ethylene oxide (Iwakura, 1985; and Bhasin, 1988).
 Recently, it was confirmed that copper-silver bimetallic catalysts could offer selectivity improvement compared with bare silver catalysts in the ethylene epoxidation (Jankowiak and Barteau, 2005).

-The role of cesium was proposed that the presence of cesium could reduce the acidic sites on the support, resulting in suppressing the isomerization of ethylene oxide to acetaldehyde (Mao and Vannice, 1995; Epling et al., 1997).
+The role of cesium was proposed that the presence of cesium could reduce the acidic sites on the support, resulting in suppressing the isomerization of ethylene oxide to acetaldehyde (Mao and Vannice, 1995; and Epling et al., 1997).
 At the same time, cesium could however promote the direct combustion.
 The mechanism was that cesium could provide the additional electron to silver lattice, transferring to adsorbed oxygen.
 Finally, the adsorbed oxygen possessed excess highly electron density, benefiting the total oxidation of ethylene.
 Moreover, cesium addition could decrease the concentration of nucleophilic oxygen, which is responsible for carbon dioxide formation (Goncharova et al., 1995).
 Therefore, in the presence of cesium added, the selectivity for ethylene oxide is enhanced by the suppression of the rate of ethylene oxide oxidation, resulting in the decrease in the rate of direct combustion.
-It, however, has been investigated for adding cesium in high-surface-area(HSA) $\alpha$ -Al2O3 that selectivity for ethylene oxide was not enhanced, but the turnover frequency of ethylene oxidation, as well as the rates of ethylene oxide and acetaldehyde oxidation, were increased (Mao and Vannice, 1995).
+It, however, has been investigated for adding cesium in high-surface-area(HSA) $\alpha$ -

+$Al_2O_3$ that selectivity for ethylene oxide was not enhanced, but the turnover frequency of ethylene oxidation, as well as the rates of ethylene oxide and acetaldehyde oxidation, were increased (Mao and Vannice, 1995).

 In a previous work (Rojluechai et al., 2006), the nominal 1wt.% Au/TiO2 catalyst provided the highest selectivity for ethylene oxide with relatively low ethylene conversion.
-Moreover, the catalytic activity of Au catalysts was found depending upon the size of Au particles and also catalyst preparation methods. ethylene conversion obtained from However, the following catalysts, $Ag/(HSA)\gamma-Al_2O_3$ , Au/TiO2, and bimetallic Au-Ag/(HSA)\gamma-Al\2O\3, could not be detected at any temperature below 493 K. Even though the reaction temperature was raised up to 543 K, ethylene conversion was still low at 1-4%.
+Moreover, the catalytic activity of Au catalysts was found depending upon the size of Au particles and also catalyst preparation methods.
+However, ethylene conversion obtained from the following catalysts, Ag/(HSA)y-Al2O3, Au/TiO2, and bimetallic Au-Ag/(HSA)y-Al2O3, could not be detected at any temperature below 493 K. Even though the reaction temperature was raised up to 543 K, ethylene conversion was still low at 1-4%.
 Consequently, this limitation results in high energy consumption for catalyst activation at high temperature, which is a disadvantage for industrial application.
 The non-traditional catalysis technique is, therefore, expected to overcome this constraint.
 One of potential techniques is to combine the selective traditional catalysis and non-thermal plasma.